skip to Main Content

 Another thing to consider is one’s credit score.
 Until the divorce is finalized, both parties are responsible for paying the mortgage on the marital home.
 Even if one party is staying in the home and claiming responsibility for the monthly payment, the other person is still technically on the hook if payments are not made.
 If a house payment is not received in a timely manner, a person’s credit score can be severely affected.

 If one is refinancing or using gift money to buy out the ex-spouse, things become even more complicated.
-It is important that both parties understand their rights and responsibilities when it comes to dividing assets in a divorce so they don’t end up suffering negative consequences in the end.
+It is important that both parties understand their rights and responsibilities when it comes to asset division in a divorce so they don’t end up suffering negative consequences in the end.

 Source: FOX Business, “How to divide your house in a divorce,” July 14, 2014